 We are delighted to present this, our first Joint Forward Plan, as the Staffordshire and Stoke-on-Trent Integrated Care System (ICS).
 This plan outlines the joint ambitions of partners, which both respond to and support the joint health and wellbeing strategies of our two upper tier local authority partners (Staffordshire County Council and Stoke-on-Trent City Council), and the integrated care partnership strategy.
-We are clear that achieving the ambitions in this plan will need us all to work together differently, as we continue to shift our focus from treatment to prevention, support people to make healthy choices, improve our services and the way we provide care.
+We are clear that achieving the ambitions in this plan will need us all to work together differently, as we shift our focus from treatment to prevention, support people to make healthy choices, improve our services and the way we provide care.

 We have worked in partnership across the system to co-produce this Joint Forward Plan (JFP).
-Although it is a five-year plan, it will be refreshed annually.
-The publication of the plan on 30 June 2023 is just the start of our journey, as our plan will continuously develop and evolve.
+Whilst this is a Five-Year plan, this will be refreshed annually.
+The publication of the plan on the 30th June 2023 is just the start of our journey, our plan will continuously develop and evolve.